programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 As shown by the code above, we only needed to add `geom_histogram()` to create a histogram.
 However, making an effective histogram involves a bit more work.
 It is important, for example, to determine a '[bin size](https://en.wikipedia.org/wiki/Data_binning)' that makes sense for the data.
 The bin size, also known as the 'interval' or 'bandwidth', refers to the width of each bar, and determines how data is grouped and displayed along the x-axis.
 In the histogram created in Figure 4, ggplot2 defaulted to a binwidth of 30 (`bins=30`) – but a warning message recommends picking a better value.
 You can explore more configuration possibilities in the [`geom_histogram()` documentation](http://ggplot2.tidyverse.org/reference/geom_histogram.html).

-In this simple graph, the distribution of the `dist` variable appears rather [skewed](https://en.wikipedia.org/wiki/Skewness): the number of destination cities located 1500-5000 kilometres away from their origin city is consistently and considerably lower across the chart than those located 0-1500 kms away..
+In this simple graph, the distribution of the `dist` variable appears rather [skewed](https://en.wikipedia.org/wiki/Skewness): the number of destination cities located 1500-5000 kilometres away from their origin city is consistently and considerably lower across the chart than those located 0-1500 kms away.
 This has implications for the analysis, as it suggests that while most sister cities tend to be geographically close, there are exceptions in which cities establish partnerships with far-off counterparts.

 You can use a [cumulative distribution function (ECDF)](https://en.wikipedia.org/wiki/Empirical_distribution_function) to gain additional insights into this pattern and better understand the spatial distribution of sister-city relationships.
-The ECDF can also assess whether the skewness observed is a genuine feature of the data, or just a result of bin size.
-If the ECDF shows a similar pattern of skewness, with a steep increase on the left and a more gradual increase on the right, it would confirm skewness is an inherent characteristic of the `dist` variable.
+Think of the ECDF like climbing a mountain: just as a mountain's profile reveals its shape, the ECDF's curve reveals the shape of the `dist` variable's distribution.
+A right-skewed distribution would look like a mountain with a steep initial ascent (many cities with short distances) followed by a gentle slope toward the summit (fewer cities with longer distances).
+This would confirm that the skewness observed in the `dist` variable is a genuine feature of how cities form partnerships.
+Unlike a histogram, which can change shape depending on how you group the distances, the ECDF's mountain profile remains consistent.

 In ggplot2, you can create an ECDF by adding the `stat_ecdf()` layer to your plot.
 Here's an example:

 ```

-ggplot(eudata.filtered, aes(x=dist)) + stat_ecdf()
+ggplot(eudata, aes(x=dist)) + stat_ecdf()

 ```